ArlingtonCS/aps-hspc-2025/highschool/B-find-the-mole/find-the-mole.md

 ## Output

 For each test case, output the name of the agent who, on average, completed less than 4 missions per day on a separate line.
-It is guaranteed that only one agent will complete less than 4 missions per day.
+It is guaranteed that exactly one agent will complete less than 4 missions per day.
+Assume that a mole will always be present.

 ## Sample Input